Animal Fun: Zoos & Aquariums in New Jersey

 At Bergen County Zoological Park in Paramus, explore 18-acres of wildlife from North, Central, and South America.
 While you’re here, catch one of the amphitheater shows, stroll through an 1860s farmyard, or walk through the aviary.

 Looking for a FREE place to spot exotic wildlife?
 The Cape May County Park & Zoo boasts free admission and free parking year-round.
 Explore 85 acres of exhibits, glimpse more than 550 animals, and watch special presentations and shows.
+You can also book special animal encounter experiences, with animals such as giraffes, primates, camels, river otters and birds.

 Located in the heart of the scenic Pine Barrens, Popcorn Park Zoo in Forked River serves as an animal rescue center and sanctuary for elderly, injured, and neglected animals, from monkeys and African lions to American black bears and deer.